-Policy Guidance for Minimum Training Standards for Community and Human
+Policy Guidance for Minimum Training Standards for Community and Human Service

-Service Transportation System Vehicle Operators
+Transportation System Vehicle Operators

-The stated mission of the North Carolina Department of Transportation is "Connecting people and places in North Carolina - safely and efficiently, with accountability and environmental sensitivity."
-Community Transportation systems must meet all Federal and state guidelines, regulations and laws regarding the safe transportation of their passengers.
+The mission of the North Carolina Department of Transportation is "Connecting people and places in North Carolina - safely and efficiently, with accountability and environmental sensitivity."
+Community Transportation systems must meet all federal and state guidelines, regulations and laws regarding the safe transportation of their passengers.
 The Minimum Training Standards for Community and Human Service Transportation System Vehicle Operators are to be implemented by local systems as part of the effort toward meeting those requirements.
-The effective date of the standards is July 1, 2008.
+This memorandum supersedes the memorandum dated October 1, 2011, same subject.

-Please contact your regional safety and training specialist if you have any questions concerning this policy.
+Please contact your regional safety and security specialist if you have any questions concerning this policy.